What are the best things to do in Esquel, and which day trips are actually worth building into your Patagonia itinerary?

 For dessert, you cannot go wrong with the Andean mousse featuring chocolate mousse, whipped cream, dulce de leche, chocolate shavings and walnuts.

-You’ll need a nap after that!
+You’ll need a nap after all that food!

 Maria Castaña